mediamonks/jsonapi-client/README.md

 - Relationships fields should support resources of more than one type.
 - Resource query values should no longer be required to be cast `as const`.
 - Resource include query values should only allow relationships that are present in its fields query.
+- Includes mock tools (experimental)

 ## Road Map

-- Add support for polymorphic endpoints (maybe)
+- Add support for polymorphic relationships and endpoints (maybe)
 - Write specs
+- Add integration tests
+- Docs

 # Getting Started